 image description

-Trick-or-Treat, Halloween Events 2024
+Trick-or-Treat, Halloween Events 2025

 Print Story | Email Story

-Halloween falls on a Thursday this year.
-Some communities may hold their trick-or-treating hours this weekend, ahead of the holiday.
+Halloween falls on a Friday this year.
+Some communities may hold their trick-or-treating hours during the weekend, or hold events ahead of the holiday.
 Check back as the holiday approaches for what your town is doing.

-If you are going door to door, remember to dress appropriately, carry a flashlight and only visit homes with lights on in your neighborhood.
+If you are going door-to-door, remember to dress appropriately, carry a flashlight and only visit homes with lights on in your neighborhood.

 Below is a list of towns holding trick-or-treat hours on Halloween, unless otherwise noted.
-Those towns that are crossed out have not been confirmed.
+Those towns that are crossed out are dates from last year that have not been updated.
 The towns with the asterisks are the same times every year.

 If you don't see your town listed and you know the hours, let us know at info@iberkshires.com.

 There are also plenty of other fun holiday-related events happening in the Berkshires, too!
-If your organization is holding something Halloween related, let us know at info@iberkshires.com.
+If your organization is holding something Halloween-related, let us know at info@iberkshires.com.

 Trick-or-Treat hours on Halloween unless otherwise noted